Actual name: Salomon, Solomon, Shlomo.

 After his death, disputes arose around his inheritance, involving, I believe, land in Argentina.
 According to my father, it was however "all for nothing: in the end they realized the land wasn't worth anything."

-A document from the District Court of Haifa, Israel, shows that Moritz started legal proceedings regarding Mony's succession in Mandate Palestine in the Spring of 1940.
+A document from the District Court of Haifa, Israel, shows that Moritz started legal proceedings regarding Mony's succession in Mandatory Palestine in the spring of 1940.

 Haifa District Court Notice, 1940, re Mony Abraham succession.